devgony/nesxt-boilerplate/README.md

-# nesxt-bolierplate
+# nesxt-boilerplate
-## nestJS and nextJS bolierplate
+## nestJS and nextJS boilerplate